 While it’s true that our agents are responsible for growing their network, Farm Bureau provides each agent with the tools, support and training to maximize success.
 Training and support start from day one and continue throughout an agent’s career.

-Farm Bureau insurance agents begin their career with the Agent Development Program, which shows candidates exactly how to be an insurance agent and helps them gain experience as an agent so they are ready to hit the ground running.
+Farm Bureau insurance agents begin their opportunity with the Agent Development Program, which shows candidates exactly how to be an insurance agent and helps them gain experience so they are ready to hit the ground running.
 But the training and support doesn’t stop there!
 Farm Bureau offers a marketing toolkit, on-call support and personal websites to help you build your brand and your business.
 In addition, agents are encouraged to attend sales conferences to further their education, hear from top industry speakers and learn new tips to help their business grow.

 As a Farm Bureau insurance agent, you have an entire team by your side to aid you in continuing your success.
 Our mentoring program offers one-on-one coaching for agents at each of their initial client appointments to help agents gain the practical experience necessary to master skills and tackle obstacles.
 Each agent is assigned an agency manager who will offer encouragement, tips and advice to help them maximize their insurance career.